 4. Wrigley Field

-On that same trip to Naval Station Great Lakes, I went to Wrigley Field one night.
-It was in April and I froze my ass off.
+I was in Chicago in April one time and went to Wrigley Field for an evening.
+I froze my ass off.
 But had a fun time at Wrigley.

 Wrigley is located north of downtown, in the Lake View section of Chicago — near the lake actually.
 I was able to park my rental car about 10 blocks from the stadium on the street for no cost.
 I think I parked on Waveland Avenue.